shushantbk16/shushantbk16/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on NextJs
+- 🌱 I’m currently learning Blockchain
+- 💬 Ask me about Cp
+- 📫 How to reach me:
+- ⚡ Fun fact: Currently searching for one

 <!--
 **shushantbk16/shushantbk16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.